intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 defective implementation in a peer could be to email the developer responsible.
 It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.

+Early implementations of protocols have a stronger obligation to closely follow specifications as their behavior will affect all subsequent implementations.
+Protocol specifications might need more frequent revision during early deployments to capture feedback from early rounds deployment.

 Neglect can quickly produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first